asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/How-to-extend-SIP-functionality-in-Asterisk/Writing-a-SIP-Session-Supplement.md

 In order to solve this problem, we will write a simple session supplement that is capable of adding information to outgoing INVITE requests to add appropriate headers to request that the recipient of the INVITE automatically answers the call.
 The headers will be added if there exists a channel variable called `SIP_AUTO_ANSWER` on the outbound channel.

-!!! warning
+/// warning
 What follows is a very naive implementation of of the auto-answer feature in SIP.
 In actuality, there is more to this, such as determining the capability of a SIP UA to understand the "answermode" option.
 In addition, there are headers beyond what we add here in order to indicate a "privileged" answer mode, as well as headers that direct proxies what sort of UAs to send and not to send an INVITE to.

 For demonstration purposes of a SIP session supplement, however, this should get the appropriate point across.

-[//]: # (end-warning)
+///

 Creating the supplement
 =======================